I was at my desk working on the plans for the upcoming battle when the door on my tent was thrown open. I sighed, immediately knowing who it was.

-"Rachel, please don't yell," my lieutenant, Evie said.
+"Rachel, please don't yell," my English lieutenant, Evie Montgomery said.
 "Even Natalia can restrain herself when it's required."

 "Whatever.
-The point is, do you have the battle plans, General Soto?"
+The point is, do you have the battle plans, General?"

 "I'm trying to finish them," I said in the calmest voice I could manage.

-"General Soto," Natalia Vasilevsky said, marching into the tent and standing at attention.
+"General," Natalia Vasilevsky said in her Soviet accent, marching into the tent and standing at attention.

 "Yes, Natalia?"
 I dared to ask, looking up.

 "We have finished with the battle against the latest Corruption Crystal we've discovered in Khorat."

 "Very good, Natalia."
 I reward her with some of my signature head pats.

 "Relax.
 Go help yourself to some oil and get your platoons repaired."